JLHewey/SAP-AI-Ethical-Testing-Protocols/README.md

 * Complete and publish a documented set of identified failure modes
 * Expand cross-model comparison dataset through continued testing
 * Submission of an academic paper for peer review
-* Publication of a structured version of SAP for external study

 ---